 Now I love shopping.
 I did before I was pregnant and I still do now, although having no need to be at work for the moment and having virtually no disposable income is an issue as I don’t want to be stuck in the house but there’s lots of shops to tempt me.
 And now, there’s baby clothes,to tempt me.

 He’s also got quite a few of the presents that people gave him to get through still as a lot of those were 6-9 months.
 Unfortunately though, while it’s good to get larger size presents, all assumed it’d be autumn by the time he was in them so most are going to be too warm to wear at the moment given we’re currently seeing warmer weather than the Mediterranean!

 I have to admit to having bought him lots of clothes.
 Everytime I’ve seen sale items that are a real bargain, or if I’ve had vouchers, I’ve bought something so he has a wardrobe crammed.
 I have to stop buying now for thus age group and the next as he s got plenty to see him through.
 I’m just hoping he slows his growth right down when he gets to 6 months to give him time to wear everything.

-So, my tips for buying baby clothes:
+Tips for buying baby clothes

 There’s no point as cheap clothes as this stage don’t get worn enough to wear out (unless you have a really explosive pooey baby and then you wouldn’t want them in expensive gear anyway.
 The supermarkets do really lovely clothes, check out eBay, car boot sales and NCT nearly new sales.

-2, Unless you want to do washing everyday, make sure you have lots of vests.
+Unless you want to do washing everyday, make sure you have lots of vests.
 I tend to have about 10 as he wears one in the day and another at night.
-Sleepsuits you would probably need lots when they’re young, but now he’s in outfits during the day, only needs about 6 or 7 for nighttime.
-I am planning to move him into pyjamas for next size up.
+Sleepsuits you would probably need lots when they’re young, but now he’s in outfits during the day, only needs about 6 or 7 for night time.
+I am planning to move him into pyjamas for the next size up.
 They’re quicker and easier to just whip off the trousers for changing than a sleepsuit at night, although he is currently sleeping through.

-We do have some denim in this size so hopefully they won’t too uncomfortable to wear.
-Lots of t-shirt, lots of rompers for the summer, and one coat, plus a couple of thin zip up jackets.
-I tend to layer the clothes rather than using a blanket when we go out.
+We do have some denim in this next size up so hopefully they won’t too uncomfortable to wear.
+Then lots of t-shirts, rompers for the summer, and one coat, plus a couple of thin zip up jackets.
+I tend to layer clothes rather than using a blanket when we go out.